-If you've listened or seen a good storyteller at work, you'll know that living into or becoming the characters in your tale is vitally important for making them appear real.
+If you've listened to and/or seen a good storyteller at work, you'll know 'becoming' the characters in your tale is vitally important for making them appear real and believable.

 ... means you need to know:

 It's easier to begin with if you focus on your own body.

 You're going to become aware and know what you do when you're experiencing differing emotions like being excited, ashamed, or confused.

 Do you scrunch your forehead and tilt your head to one side when you're unable to understand what's going on?